State and Local Policy Database

 OUC offers the comprehensive retrofit Multi-Family Efficiency Program.
 This program provides rebates for energy efficiency upgrades such as window improvements and film insulation, cool reflective roofs, ceiling and attic insulation, new heat pumps, proper sizing of air conditioning systems, duct repair, ultra-low-flow toilets, and new water heaters and washers.
 A property inspection is performed to validate which energy efficiency upgrades are needed.

-Savings, spending, and participation data was not available for 2019.
+Savings, spending, and participation data for OUC was not available for 2019.

 At this time, TECO Peoples Gas does not offer energy efficiency programs targeted at multifamily properties.